The Man Behind The Myth

 (Russia salutes Mandela with a memorial stamp)

-When Joseph Slovo died in 1995 the then entire ANC 'high command,' including Nelson Mandela and his successor Thabo Mbeki, who it seems, had received military training in the old communist Soviet Union, attended the funeral orations and tributes.
-As well as the invited guests was Gerry Adams of the I.R.A. "birds of a feather flock together" as they say, how true.
+When Joseph Slovo died in 1995 the then entire ANC "high command" including Nelson Mandela and his successor Thabo Mbeki, who it seems, had received military training in the old communist Soviet Union, attended the funeral orations and tributes as well as Gerry Adams of Sinn Fein/IRA.
+"Birds of a feather flock together" as they say, and how true.

 (Gerry Adams at the funeral of Joe Slovo)

-I do believe that Nelson Mandela should have been placed in the hold of a DC10 cargo plane, chained and then delivered to the International Court in the Hague where justice in this world is expected and demanded.
-Once there he should have stood in that dock alone and answered the written charges for the multiple murders committed to so many of his own people.
+I believe Nelson Mandela should have been placed and chained in the hold of a DC10 cargo plane and then delivered to the International Court in the Hague where justice in this world is expected and demanded.
+Once there he should have stood in that dock alone and answered the many written charges for the multiple murders committed against so many of his own people.
 And I do wonder what his plea would have been to that summoned court and to the waiting world.
-Many other African dictators in the past have been 'thrown to the wolves' but then it seems the beasts of the new world order/Illuminati had another agenda for the aging Mandela.
+Many other African dictators in the past have been "thrown to the wolves" but then it seems the beasts of the New World Order/Illuminati had another agenda for the aging Mandela.
 For him it would not be a prison sentence (again) but lavish praise from an adoring world of supporters and sycophants, and perhaps under his future stewardship, a United African nation, rather like the European Union.
-It hasn't happened yet but I suspect it is still on future political/religious agenda, still to be decided.

-Yet today there is some hope for the beautiful country of South Africa with many born again Christians seeking the salvation of the Lord each day in these end times.
+There is some hope for the beautiful country of South Africa with many born again Christians seeking the salvation of the Lord each and every day in these end times.
 Many indeed have been saved, yet many more need to do so.
 No country can survive without God, none should ever attempt to do so.
 God will always be in control.

-Today's vast government corruption flourishes and soaring crime statistics soar, and the further lack of confidence in the business community continues to eat away at the soul of South Africa, all part I suggest of the Nelson Mandela legacy to his nation.
-That has been carried out by his successors as well.
+Corruption and incompetence in South Africa's government continues to flourish, AIDS is at an all time high, soaring crime statistics soar, and the further lack of confidence in the business community continues to eat away at the soul of South Africa.
+All part I suggest of the Nelson Mandela legacy to his nation, that has continued under his successors as well!

 The faith of any nation is revealed in its people and not in any of its leaders.
 Once an eminent South African author of the past referred to his land as: "Cry the beloved country."
 He may well have been correct when he witnessed the pain of apartheid inflicted so cruelly on so many in 1948.
 Yet so much has gone wrong since apartheid was eventually demolished and replaced by the charm and politics of Nelson Mandela.

-(Mandela shares what looks like a masonic handshake with communist leader, Oliver Tambo)
+(Mandela shares a masonic handshake with communist leader Oliver Tambo)

-Mandela also came in for much criticism over his refusal to reign in his fellow communist brother in arms, Robert Mugabe, whose ruthless dictatorial methods saw many black and white Zimbabweans hunted, exiled and eventually starved to death.
-Had he wanted to he could very easily have intervened and put pressure on Mugabe's government to stop this reign of terror, but following communist China's long standing policy of refusing to do the same towards their communist neighbour, North Korea, resulted in both Zimbabwe and North Korea falling further into disarray and totally avoidable destruction.
+Mandela also came in for much criticism over his refusal to reign in his fellow Catholic/communist brother-in-arms, Robert Mugabe, whose ruthless dictatorial methods saw many black and white Zimbabweans hunted, exiled and eventually starved to death.
+Had he wanted to he could very easily have intervened and put pressure on Mugabe's sadist government to stop this reign of terror, but following communist China's long standing policy of refusing to do the same towards their fellow communist neighbour, North Korea, resulted in both Zimbabwe and North Korea falling further and further into disarray and destruction.
 Clearly this is a trait amongst atheist leaders.

 South Africa, Brave New World, R.W Johnson